Poultry Farm Business Plan – How To Start

 If you are thinking of starting a poultry farm business, there are a few things you need to keep in mind.
 In this article, we will discuss some important tips on how to start a successful poultry farm business plan.

-Poultry farming is raising domesticated birds such as chickens, ducks, turkeys and geese for meat or egg production.
+Poultry farming raises domesticated birds such as chickens, ducks, turkeys, and geese for meat or egg production.
 Commercial poultry farming produces chicken, turkey, duck, goose, eggs, and meat.